koenrane/KR-new-site/content/intrinsic-power-seeking.md

 > 3. Many tasks involve human/AI feedback on natural language generation.
 > 4. The AI will complete these tasks and explore into sycophantic outputs.
 > 5. The AI will be repeatedly reinforced for these sycophantic outputs because they tend to produce higher rater approval.
-> 6. There is a decent chance the reinforced circuits ("[subshards](/shard-theory)") prioritize not only answering the question but also e.g. echoing user beliefs.
+> 6. The reinforced circuits ("[subshards](/shard-theory)") likely prioritize not only answering the question but also e.g. echoing user beliefs.
 >
-> CONCLUSION: There is a decent chance the AI sucks up to the user.
+> CONCLUSION: The AI likely sucks up to the user.

 Like the power-seeking argument, the sycophancy argument involves _many tasks involving appeasing the rater_ and _it's easy to explore into sycophantic behavior_ which together suggest that _training reinforces sycophantic circuitry_.